 The Diverter is an easily retrofitted device which automatically diverts the cold water to a location of your choice, be it a rainwater tank, a storage tank, a garden, a pool or to livestock water, etc, and then immediately allows the water through the tap again once it becomes warm.
 An average household can unconsciously waste up to 16,000 litres of water in a year and I think this product is a must-have in any household.
 Just have it fitted, and continue as normal – no behavioural changes on your side.

 These are only two examples of the innovative options available through Water Conservation Systems which are designed to make it easy for you to become more water- and pocket-wise.
-I recommend you take a look at what else is on offer at their website by clicking on this link or the banner below.

-by Dylan Barsby
+By Dylan Barsby